 You may see this plant listed as seven son flower, crape myrtle of the North, autumn lilac or seven son plant.
 The name seven-son refers to the fact that most of the flower clusters contain seven blooms.

-Heptacodium miconioides will grow in Zones 5-9.
+Heptacodium miconioides will grow in Zones 5 to 9.
 It is a shrub that is endemic to China.

-Once it has achieved its mature size, Heptacodium miconioides will be 10-30' tall and 6-15' wide.
+Once it has achieved its mature size, Heptacodium miconioides will be 10' to 30' tall and 6' to 15' wide.

 Choose a site where your seven son flower shrub will receive full sun or partial shade.